 This project would be implemented by the DOI FL TIG Trustee, in coordination with Escambia County and Gulf Power.
-This project would enhance sea turtle nesting beach habitat quality in Escambia County and GUIS-managed lands by retrofitting streetlights along Fort Pickens Road.
+This project would enhance sea turtle nesting beach habitat quality in Escambia County and GUIS-managed lands by replacing and upgrading streetlights along Fort Pickens Road.
 The directionality function and long-wavelength color of amber light-emitting diode (LED) lighting upgrades reduce light trespass and sea turtle nesting disorientation on beaches.
 This project is adjacent and complimentary to the DWH NRDA Improving Habitat Injured by Spill Response: Restoring the Night Sky project that retrofitted Casino Beach parking lot lighting on Pensacola Beach and arterial roads on State Hwy 399 east of Casino Beach.
-These retrofits benefitted sea turtle nesting habitat in the Santa Rosa Island Unit of GUIS.
+These upgrades benefitted sea turtle nesting habitat in the Santa Rosa Island Unit of GUIS.
 This project would benefit the nesting beaches in the Fort Pickens Unit of GUIS.

-- Remove approximately 170 dual-headed, low-pressure, sodium fixtures along 2 miles of Fort Pickens Road west of Casino Beach to the GUIS boundary; - Install 170+ new FWC-certified wildlife-friendly amber LED fixtures on existing poles and power infrastructure.
-Existing power infrastructure and poles would remain in place.
+- Remove approximately 170 dual-headed, low-pressure sodium fixtures and 89 light poles along 2 miles of Fort Pickens Road west of Casino Beach to the GUIS boundary; and, - Install 89 new, upgraded (lower height) light poles with 170 or more new FWC-certified wildlifefriendly amber LED fixtures.
+The new poles and light fixtures would be installed directly adjacent to existing poles using existing power.